 Knowing this, does it make any sense to risk soiling that reputation with a poorly written resignation letter?

 The world has changed, and few people today spend their adult lives working for the same employer for their entire career.
 In fact, most will make several moves as they grow professionally.
 While this may happen for any number of reasons, professional transitions have become a typical occurrence for most in the workforce and one of the many common building blocks that are part of a loss prevention career.

 Leave a Positive Impression

 Sometimes employees feel that they’ve outgrown a position, have become frustrated over a particular aspect of their work environment, or feel compelled to move on for some other reason.
-In these circumstances, it’s more important to construct a good resignation letter.
+In these circumstances, it’s even more important to construct a good resignation letter.